prometheusresearch/baseline-codebase/src/rex.sendmail/test/test_sendmail.rst

     ...                 sendmail='mbox:/path/does/not/exist')   # doctest: +ELLIPSIS
     Traceback (most recent call last):
       ...
-    Error: Mailbox path is not valid:
+    rex.core.Error: Mailbox path is not valid:
         /path/does/not/exist
     ...